 Fraser

-Chinook, coho, and pink salmon are above average while other species are below average with concerning recent declines
+Chinook, coho, and pink salmon are above average, while other species are below with concerning recent declines

 Pink and coho salmon are showing promising signs of recovery, with spawner and total abundances currently well-above the .
 Coho are at levels not seen since before the crash of the 1990s, suggesting that reductions in harvest implemented as part of recovery planning for Interior Fraser coho may be paying off.
 There was an exceptionally high return of Chinook to the Fraser in 2023, but time will tell if this was an anomaly or part of a positive trend.